 To a normal user, distributed computing systems appear as a single system whereas internally distributed systems are connected to several nodes which perform the designated computing tasks.
 Let’s consider the Google web server from user’s point of view.
 When users submit a search query they believe that Google web server is single system where they need to log in to Google.com and search for the required term.
 What really happens is that underneath is a Distributed Computing technology where Google develops several servers and distributes them in different geographical locations to provide the search result in seconds or at time milliseconds.

-The below image illustrates the working of master/slave architecture model of distributed computing architecture where the master node has unidirectional control over one or more slave nodes.
-The task is distributed by the master node to the configured slaves and the results are returned to the master node.
+The below image illustrates the architecture model of distributed computing where the primary node has unidirectional control over one or more secondary nodes.
+The task is distributed by the primary node to the configured secondarynodes and the results are returned to the primary node.

 Image Credit :researchgate.net